 The basic unit of purchase in the cemetery is the four foot by eight foot plot, although years ago sixteen by sixteen foot family plots were often purchased.
 When one purchases a plot in the cemetery the value that is actually transferred is a right of burial.
 The land itself does not convey.
 The purchase price also includes a one-time fee for perpetual care.
 The current purchase price for parishioners is $4500, and the price for non-parishioners is $9000.
 Normally, payment in full is expected at the time of purchase, although a plan for purchase by installment may be made at the discretion of the vestry.
 In any case, however, all fees must be paid before an interment may be carried out.

 Deed holders may resell their burial rights only back to the vestry, and only at the original price paid (including the price of perpetual care, if such was made) or $500, whichever is higher.
 Burial rights may be transferred by gift only to blood relatives, such transfers being subject to approval by the vestry.
 Since the composition of families changes over the course of years, it is natural that earlier intentions about the use of plots may give way to new intentions.
 Deed holders are encouraged to contact the Cemetery Warden and the Finance Administrator about such matters as they become known.
 Prior planning will smooth the path in the event that an interment is required suddenly.

 Fees for burials are normally, but not always, included in the fees collected by the funeral home with which the family is engaged.
 This is a convenience to the family.

 Cemetery fees are on a sliding scale that considers a number of factors.
-First of all, time of day and day of week affect the fee.
+First of all, time of day and day of week affect the rate.
 Burials after 3:00 p.m. or on Saturdays have a higher fee associated with them.
 A Saturday burial after 3:00 p.m. could be as much as $450 higher in cost than a similar interment on a weekday before 3:00 p.m.